Regions

 dp 6: cold, loose snow and wind

 The snowpack will be moist at low and intermediate altitudes.
-As a consequence of a strong to storm force southerly wind, wind slabs formed in the last few days at elevated altitudes.
-In some places wind slabs are lying on soft layers, in particular above approximately 2400 m, especially on shady slopes as well as adjacent to ridgelines.
-The older wind slabs are in many cases thick but unlikely to be released now.
+In some places wind slabs are lying on soft layers, in particular on shady slopes as well as adjacent to ridgelines in high Alpine regions.

 Tendency